Luming-L/CEG/README.md

 # Introduction
-In evolutionary biology, All numerical methods of phylogeny reconstruction require a data matrix. "supermatrix" is a data matrix used to reconstruct phylogeny. method concatenates sequences from multiple genes into a data supermatrix for phylogenetic analysis
+In evolutionary biology, "supermatrix" is a data matrix used to reconstruct phylogeny. method concatenates sequences from multiple genes into a data supermatrix for phylogenetic analysis
 # Requirements
  - Python 3
  - Bio